Can I Bring a Heating Pad on a Plane? Yes! TSA and Custom Rules

 7.7 Should you pack adapters for heating pads on international trips?

 Absolutely.
-If using an electric heating pad, bring a universal adapter and voltage converter if necessary.
-Many countries use 220-240V outlets, so verify your pad’s voltage compatibility in advance.
+If using an electric pad abroad, bring a universal plug adapter and voltage converter if needed.

 8. Wrap Up